J.D., University of Virginia School of Law, 2011

 Ben Cooper co-teaches the January Term course Persuasion and guest lectures on oral advocacy.

 Cooper received his B.A. and J.D. from the University of Virginia.
-During law school, Cooper was a semifinalist in the Lile Moot Court Competition, and he served as editor-in-chief of the Virginia Journal of Social Policy & the Law.
+During law school, Cooper was a semifinalist in the Lile Moot Court Competition and served as editor-in-chief of the Virginia Journal of Social Policy & the Law.
 In his third year, Cooper worked for the Albemarle County Commonwealth's Attorney's Office, successfully trying a jury case to conviction and handling nearly 100 other cases.